 Description

-DESCRIPTION: Thorpe St Andrew War Memorial is located at the junction of Chapel Lane and the Yarmouth Road (A1242) a short distance east from the parish church, by the River Yare, Thorpe St Andrew, Norfolk.
-It is prominently situated between the river and the road.
-It comprises a rough-hewn decorative wheel-head cross on a slightly tapering shaft, on a four-sided tapering plinth with single-stepped base.
+Thorpe St Andrew War Memorial is a First World War memorial built in 1919, located at the junction of Chapel Lane and the Yarmouth Road (A1242), just east of the parish church by the River Yare in Thorpe St Andrew, Norfolk.
+The memorial is prominently placed between the river and the road.
+It features a rough-hewn decorative wheel-head cross atop a slightly tapering shaft, which stands on a four-sided tapering plinth with a single-stepped base.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.